google/wireit/README.md

 - pnpm: [`pnpm-lock.yaml`](https://pnpm.io/git#lockfiles)

 To change the name of the package lock files Wireit should look for, specify it in the `wireit.<script>.packageLocks` array.
-You can specify filenames filenames here, if needed.
+You can specify multiple filenames here, if needed.

 ```json